 - Neo Cafe: This small cafe puts most of its effort into interesting brunch options, celebrating local artisan producers and seasonal ingredients.
 It’s also got great coffee (of course!).

-- Karaka Cafe: Conveniently close to attractions like Te Papa, Karaka promotes Māori and Pacifica food – with specialties like a hāngi (a meal cooked underground with heated rocks).
+- Karaka Cafe: Conveniently close to attractions like Te Papa, Karaka promotes Māori and Pacifica food – with specialities like a hāngi (a meal cooked underground with heated rocks).

 - Chaat Street: Although it’s all indoors, Chaat Street is emulating the street food of India, particularly dishes from across the country that aren’t as well known.

-- Kisa: Inspired by Middle Eastern cuisine (with a large Turkish focus), Kisa has a wide range of share plates that makes this perfect for a group.
+- Kisa: Inspired by Middle Eastern cuisine (with a large Turkish focus), Kisa has a wide range of shared plates that make this perfect for a group.